mattwaite/JOUR491-Storybots/README.md

 To Do
 -----
 1. Evaluate some textbooks.
-Specifically [Matt Jocker's book](http://www.amazon.com/Analysis-Students-Literature-Quantitative-Humanities/dp/3319031635).
+Specifically [Matt Jocker's book](http://www.amazon.com/Analysis-Students-Literature-Quantitative-Humanities/dp/3319031635) and the [Python NLTK book](http://www.nltk.org/book/).
 2. Evaluate language choice - R or Python?
 Gut says Python, but R is worthy challenger.
 Need to make a call.
 3. Develop the two story bot assignments as midterm and final.
 4. Develop class meetings that get to the points where they can complete the midterm and final.